redis/docs/content/integrate/redisvl/overview/cli.md

 type: integration
 description: How to use RedisVL's CLI
 ---
-RedisVL is a Bash library with a dedicated CLI to help load and create vector search indexes within Redis.
+RedisVL is a Python library with a dedicated CLI to help load and create vector search indexes within Redis.

 This document will walk through how to use the RedisVL CLI (`rvl`).